cunnane/xloil/docs/source/Introduction.rst

 Why xlOil was created
 ---------------------

 Programming with Excel has no ideal solution.
-You have a choice of poisons:
+You have a choice of APIs:

 - VBA - great integration with Excel, but clunky syntax compared with other languages, few common libraries, limited IDE, testing and source